Part A: Claims

 6.1.1 A charity or Community Amateur Sports Club (CASC) can claim repayment of UK basic rate tax that is treated as deducted from donations made to it by individuals under Gift Aid.
 There’s no limit on the amount of a Gift Aid donation.

-6.1.2 A charity can’t claim repayment of basic rate tax on donations made by companies, unincorporated businesses, trusts or other charities.
+6.1.2 A charity cannot claim repayment of basic rate tax on donations made by companies, unincorporated businesses, trusts or other charities.

-6.1.3 The basic rate tax which can be claimed on Gift Aid donations made by individuals for part or all of a tax year can be calculated by using the fraction:
+6.1.3 The basic rate tax which can be claimed on Gift Aid donations made by individuals for part or all of a tax year can be calculated by using the following calculation.

-The basic rate of tax for the year × the amount of the Gift Aid donations received 100 - the basic rate of tax for the year
+The basic rate of tax for the year multiplied by the amount of the Gift Aid donations received (for example, 100) minus the basic rate of tax for the year.

 6.1.4 Charities can also claim back any Income Tax deducted from certain other types of income they receive, for example: